Author: Tosh Lubek Published: 17th July 2023

 To help manage your recording levels you could enable compression or limiting on the recorder.
 You’ll find the function in the INPUT menu (IN/OUT on H5).
 However, I prefer to do this in post-production since I do not like to “bake-in” effects into my original audio.
 I would also normalize all the individual channels in post-production so that each voice peaks at the same level.

-As far as setting the recording levels on the MIC and XLR inputs, follow the instructions set out in SETTING THE RECORDING LEVELSOpens in a new tab. in the earlier section of this article.
+As far as setting the recording levels on the MIC and XLR inputs, follow the instructions set out in SETTING THE RECORDING LEVELS in the earlier section of this article.

 Recording with 4 XLR mics on the Zoom H4n/H4n Pro/H5